Thick branes with inner structure in mimetic $f(R)$ gravity: Acknowledgments

 We would like thank Yi Zhong, Zheng-Quan Cui, Hao Yu, Bao-Min Gu, and Qin Tan for helpful discussions.
-This work was supported in part by the National Natural Science Foundation of China (Grants No. 11875151, No. 11522541, and No. 12047501), the 111 Project (Grant No. B20063), and the Fundamental Research Funds for the Central Universities (Grants No. lzujbky-2019-ct06).
+This work was supported in part by the National Key Research and Development Program of China (Grant No. 2020YFC2201503), the National Natural Science Foundation of China (Grants No. 11875151, No. 11522541, and No. 12047501), the 111 Project (Grant No. B20063), and the Fundamental Research Funds for the Central Universities (Grants No. lzujbky-2019-ct06).
 W. D. Guo was supported by the scholarship granted by the Chinese Scholarship Council (CSC).